ianzapolsky/practice/README.md

 practice
 ========

-here's the idea: one or two practice exercises a day, every day, and they all go here.
+here's the idea: one or two practice exercises a day, every day.

 [read this][quantity_vs_quality].